Jermaine Stewart

-Early life and Career
+Early life and career

 William Jermaine Stewart was born in Columbus, Ohio, to Ethel and Eugene Stewart.
 In 1972, his family moved to Chicago, Illinois, where Stewart took his first steps toward a career in entertainment.
 Eventually, he gained recognition as a dancer on the locally produced television show Soul Train.
 While working there he befriended two other Soul Train dancers, fellow Chicagoan Jody Watley and Jeffrey Daniel.

 After Soul Train relocated to Los Angeles, the three friends auditioned to become members of the group Shalamar, which was put together by Soul Train creator Don Cornelius and booking agent Dick Griffey.
 Watley and Daniel were selected for the group as backup/semi-lead vocalists, and Stewart lost out to Gary Mumford during his audition for lead vocalist.
-However, Stewart toured with the new group as a dancer for several years, and while in London for a show, he met Mikey Craig of Culture Club.
+However, Stewart toured with the new group as a dancer for several years.

+While in London for a show, he met Mikey Craig of Culture Club.
 Realizing that Stewart was a talented singer, Craig helped him in putting together a demo tape, and Stewart was given the opportunity to sing background vocals on Culture Club's song "Miss Me Blind".
 As a result of the combination of a strong demo and his ties with Culture Club, he landed a recording contract with Arista Records.

 Stewart saw some success with the single "The Word Is Out" from the album of the same name.
 The album peaked at number 90 on the US Billboard 200 albums chart, and number 30 on the US R&B Albums chart.
 Stewart's next album was 1986's Frantic Romantic, which included the Billboard Hot 100 top ten song "We Don't Have to Take Our Clothes Off".
 The song was a global hit, peaking within the top ten of the charts in Canada, the Republic of Ireland, and the United Kingdom.
 A second single, "Jody", was released, the inspiration being his friend Jody Watley, which reached the US R&B top twenty.
-Frantic Romantic would be Stewart's most successful selling album, peaking at number 34 in the US.
+Frantic Romantic was Stewart's most successful selling album, peaking at number 34 in the US.

 In 1987, he appeared in the video "Never Say Never" by Deniece Williams.

 Stewart's third album was entitled Say It Again, with production handled largely by André Cymone.
 Supported by international live dates with his band The Party, the title track "Say It Again" became Stewart's second US Top 40 Billboard hit, and also reached the US R&B Top 10.
 In the UK Singles Chart it reached number 7, which helped the album achieve its Top 40 status.